metabrainz/musicbrainz-server/RELEASING.md

 selecting the version you just released, and clicking “Release Notes” in the top.

-Move sub-tasks of MBS-8609 to ending “React Conversion Task” section, and move other sub-tasks under “Other Task” (or just “Task” section if no React conversion task).
+Move sub-tasks of MBS-8609 to the “React Conversion Task” section at the end, and move other sub-tasks under the “Other Task” section (rename to just “Task” if there are no React conversion tasks in this release).

 Thanks reporters of each addressed issue at least, and every other contributor/tester/translator if possible, but contractors.